ucr-hpcc/ucr-hpcc.github.io/content/en/About/overview/introduction.md

 ## Overview

 The High-Performance Computing Center (HPCC) provides state-of-the-art research computing infrastructure and training accessible to all UCR researchers and affiliates at low cost.
-Currently, it supports over 150 active research gropus with more than 800 users.
-Its resources are also used for instructing undergraduate and graduate classes in a wide range of computational, statistical, life science and engineering disciplines.
+Currently, it supports over 150 research groups with more than 800 active users.
+Its resources are also heavily used for instructing undergraduate and graduate classes in a wide range of computational, statistical, life science and engineering disciplines.

 {{% alert title="News" %}}